turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 ---

-# Create a Calculated Exception to a Guardrails AWS Policy
+Create a Calculated Exception to a Guardrails AWS Policy

+In the [previous guide](guardrails/docs/getting-started/getting-started-aws/create_static_exception) we showed how to create a static exception.
+In this one, we’ll show how to make exceptions dynamically, based on resource tags.

 **Prerequisites**: